luhring/reach/README.md

 ### Assertions

-If you deploy infrastructure via CI/CD pipelines, it can be helpful to confirm the network design itself before running any tests that rely on a correct network configuration.
+If you deploy infrastructure via CI/CD pipelines, it can be helpful to validate the network design itself before running any tests that rely on a correct network configuration.

 You can use assertion flags to ensure that your source **can** or **cannot** reach your destination.